 Short-term Care: Rehospitalizations

-In Caton Park Rehab and Nursing Center, 17.32 Percentage of Residents Rehospitalized
+In Caton Park Rehab and Nursing Center, 9.5% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Caton Park Rehab and Nursing Center, 8.8 Percentage of Patients
+In Caton Park Rehab and Nursing Center, 16.89% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Caton Park Rehab and Nursing Center, 75.07% Percentage of Resident
+In Caton Park Rehab and Nursing Center, 82.37% of Resident

-This indicates the percent of short-term patients who saw functional improvements, such as with activities of daily living.
-Higher levels of performance with ADL's often correlates with successful rehabilitation.
+This is the percentage of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Brooklyn, NY